How I Overcame TV Addiction, Reclaimed My Life, and Gained Two Months Per Year

 Fortunately, I met Ellen, my life partner for the last several years.
 When I met her, she didn’t even own a television.
 This puzzled me.
 What does she do for entertainment, I wondered.
 Doesn’t she get bored?
 How can she stand the silence?
 I didn’t ask her those questions directly, because I didn’t really care.
 In fact, on a deeper level, I respected and envied her for that choice.

-In Ellen, I saw a person living a mindful, purposeful life that revolved around the things that matter most – her health and well-being; her family, friends and community; and her life’s work as a Yoga Therapist.
-In her, I saw a potential life-partner, and an inspiring example of the kind of person I wanted to be and the type of life I wanted to live.
+In Ellen, I saw a person living a mindful, purposeful life that revolved around the things that matter most – her health and well-being; her family, friends, and community; and her life’s work as a Yoga Therapist.
+In her, I saw a potential life partner and an inspiring example of the kind of person I wanted to be and the life I wanted to live.

 Hardly a day goes by that I don’t thank the Universe for bringing Ellen into my life.
 She provided the inspiration, encouragement and support to help me see beyond the challenging circumstances of my life at the time.
 Besides the inspiring example of how she was living her life, I remember an article she published for her Yoga students, in which she wrote: